*STORE HOURS*

 Serving Tobermory, Lion’s Head & Wiarton.

 WE SHIP CANADA WIDE!!
+(We DO NOT ship outside of Canada)

 To stay up to date on sales & promotions like us on Facebook and follow our Instagram page.